nationalarchives/design-system/src/get-started/tna-frontend/index.md

 Lots of variables can be modified but some are fixed, such as our brand colours.

-An example fixed variable is `$relative-1rem-px` where we set the value of `1rem` to `16px` which makes it easier to define widths as a function of `1rem` as we mostly work on a 4px grid:
+An example fixed variable is `$relative-1rem-px` where we set the value of `1rem` to `16px` which makes it easier to define widths as a function of `1rem` as we mostly work on a 4px grid.

 | Pixels | REM         |
 | ------ | ----------- |